cabinetoffice/national-leadership-centre-website/pages/our-programme/our-programme.md

 ---
 layout: layouts/primary.njk
-title: The NLC Programme
+title: Our Programme
-leader: A flagship programme that empowers senior leaders from across the public sector to work together to realise their potential.
+leader: The NLC Leadership Programme empowers senior leaders from across the public sector to work together to realise their potential.
 date: 2017-01-01T00:00:00.000Z
 permalink: /our-programme/index.html
 navtitle: Our Programme